helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 ## Repository Definition

 Annotate an interface with `@Data.Repository` and `@Data.Provider("jdbc")`.
-Then add one `@Jdbc.Statement` to each abstract repository method:
+Declare one `@Jdbc.Statement` on each abstract repository method:

 ```java
 @Data.Repository